HossainAhnaf/spring-react-devops/README.md

 <hr>

-This project consists of two applications: one is a Spring Boot Rest API called spring-backend and another is a ReactJS application called react-frontend.
+This project consists of two applications: one is a Spring Boot Rest API called backendntend and another is a ReactJS application called frontend.

 Service-oriented platform focusing on establishing and maintaining connections between consumers and small businesses in the The Arts,